 There are some positives, however.

 The first is that nearly two-thirds of the women in the trial had their baby, whether they had progesterone or the placebo.
 So even without treatment, the chances of a healthy pregnancy after unexplained recurrent miscarriage are better than some might expect.

 The trial results also showed that there were no harmful effects of progesterone treatment for women or for their babies.
-That is very important information for women taking progesterone for other reasons, such as fertility treatment or for those taking part in the PRISM (progesterone in threatened miscarriage) trial.
+That is very important information for women taking progesterone for other reasons, such as fertility treatment or for those taking part in other trials.

 Another important finding for women who do take progesterone in early pregnancy is that there was no sign that progesterone treatment simply delayed the process of miscarriage.
 Amongst those who miscarried, there was no difference between the treated and untreated women in the stage at which they miscarried.

 And while researchers will continue to explore and test other treatments that might reduce the risk for women who are pregnant after a history of repeated miscarriages, there are interesting new findings about progesterone from another source.

 The PRISM trial studied the possible benefit of progesterone treatment for women with bleeding in early pregnancy.
 The results, published in May 2019, showed that overall, among women with bleeding in early pregnancy, treatment with progesterone during the first trimester did not result in a significantly higher incidence of live births than amongst those who had a placebo (a pessary with no active ingredients).

 However, further analysis showed that a sub-group of women with a history of recurrent miscarriage (three or more miscarriages before this pregnancy), did show a significant improvement in outcome for those who had the progesterone treatment.
 So we now know that in women with early pregnancy bleeding and a history of recurrent miscarriage, progesterone treatment reduced the risk of miscarriage.